ForgottenGlory/Dungeons-Deviousness/README.md

   - None of this would be possible without the people who make the quality content we’ve grown to know and love.
 Please endorse the authors’ works.

 ### One Last Thing
 If you read through the entire readme, congratulations!
 You get a cookie.
-If you need any further help, feel free to reach out on the Wabbajack or Dungeons & Deviousness Discord Servers. **Do not direct message ForgottenGlory, any of the Dungeons & Deviousness dev team, or any Wabbajack staff members for support.
+If you need any further help, feel free to reach out on the Wabbajack or Dungeons & Deviousness Discord Servers. **Do not direct message ForgottenGlory or any Wabbajack staff members for support.
 I (ForgottenGlory) speak for myself, but I do reserve the right to ignore any requests for support direct messaged to me and block you.**